 Peer-to-Peer is crowdfunding

-Peer to Peer lending is technically a category of crowdfunding.
-However, although certain principles are the same, there are few differences between both concepts.
+Peer-to-peer lending is technically a category of crowdfunding.
+However, although certain principles are the same, there are a few differences between both concepts.

 Crowdfunding – collects resources from several individuals to finance a particular project.
 Sometimes, individuals who invest money in the crowdfunding campaign get rewards and gifts.

-Peer-to-Peer lending – on the other hand, P2P’s concept is lending and borrowing.
-Investors and borrowers are binds by an online facilitator.
+Peer-to-peer lending – On the other hand, P2P’s concept is lending and borrowing.
+Investors and borrowers are bound by an online facilitator.
 To make it simple, investors are the ones to lend money to the borrowers.
 The borrowers will then make use of the loan and repay the investors with interest.